 Increasing Self Confidence

 I remember being afraid of my vagina.
-When I got my first period, I was terrified and didn’t know what to do.
+When I got my first period, I was terrified and did not know what to do.
 I took a similar approach to solo sex.
 I was a horny prepubescent and had no clue how to manage my urges.
 As I recall, I humped everything I could in the privacy of my room.
-Towards the end of elementary years, I remember a friend introducing me to the joys of the Jetstream in our local swimming pool.
-From there I discovered how to masturbate with the running water from my bathtub; truly heavenly.
+Towards the end of elementary years, I remember a friend introducing me to the joys of the jet-stream in our local swimming pool.
+From there, I discovered how to masturbate with the running water from my bathtub; truly heavenly.